Spring garden bulb planter

 Spring borders

-My borders are packed with bulbs in Spring – Daffodils, Crocus, Anenomes and also perennials like Primroses.
+Borders should be packed with bulbs in Spring – Daffodils, Crocus, Anenomes and also perennials like Primroses.
 They provide beautiful colour as well as nectar for early emerging insects.
 If you didn’t plant your bulbs last Autumn, you can buy small bulbs at your local garden centre and they will come back year on year and also spread over time to provide a beautiful carpet of flowers.

 Spring Daffodil border with dwarf Narcissus tete-a-tete